Does IBS cause fatigue?

 - Heart palpitations

 If you’ve already experienced trying to get conventional treatment for IBS, you know how frustrating this can be.
 This only becomes more challenging when your IBS causes weird symptoms like fatigue, headaches, or anxiety.
-These extra-intestinal symptoms are often dismissed by conventional medical professionals.
+Medical professionals often dismiss these extra-intestinal symptoms.

 And let’s not forget about fatigue.
 One of the most common extra-intestinal symptoms of IBS is fatigue.
 (7) I’ll show you why your guts make you tired in the next section!